tux2603/recipes/recipes/main_dishes/friedPizzaBalls.md

 | lots    | oil             | for frying        |
 |         | spaghetti sauce | for dipping       |

-- mix flour, water, oil, sugar, and salt in a large bowl, knead until smooth and stretchy
+- mix flour, water, oil, and salt in a large bowl, knead until smooth and stretchy
 - let dough rest for 30 minutes or so
 - roll dough out into 20" by 15" rectangle and cut into 32 pieces
 - cut mozzarella into 32 chunks, place one chunk on each piece of dough